e-schuh/aml-project/PROBLEMSETTING.md

 ### Team members
 Elias Schuhmacher (<eliassebastian.schuhmacher@uzh.ch>), Marco Caporaletti (<marco.caporaletti@econ.uzh.ch>), Katja Hager (<katja.hager@econ.uzh.ch>)

-### Motivation
+### Motivation and goal of the project
 Due to their unsupervised pre-training task, large language models (LLM) possibly learn significant biases encoded in their training corpus in the context of race, gender, religion, or socioeconomic status.
 Motivated by the widespread usage of such models, we want to 1) investigate the extent to which current SOTA LLMs contain such biases, and 2) apply de-biasing strategies to reduce the implied biases in these models.
-We will perform the de-biasing on the [SwissBERT](https://arxiv.org/abs/2303.13310) model.
+We will perform the de-biasing on the [SwissBERT](https://arxiv.org/abs/2303.13310) model, a recently released transformer-based Masked Language Model (MLM) that is specialized in handling text related to Switzerland.
 Hence, the goal of our project is to make SwissBERT less biased without compromising its language-modeling capabilities.

-### Model
-[SwissBERT](https://arxiv.org/abs/2303.13310) is a recently released transformer-based Masked Language Model (MLM), that is specialized in handling text related to Switzerland.
-Similarly to other LLMs that are trained on large web corpora, SwissBERT is likely to have learned stereotypical associations and biases present in its training corpus.

-### Evaluation Protocol
-How to quantify the bias of a model?
-Our main evaluation protocol follows the [StereoSet](<https://aclanthology.org/2021.acl-long.416.pdf>) approach.
-With their labelled dataset, we can count how many times the model chooses a stereotypical, anti-stereotypical or meaningless option.
-The comination between language model capability and stereotypical bias is embedded in our main performance metric, the Idealized CAT Score.
-In short, it combines the percentage of examples where the model ranks the meaningful association higher than the meaningless one (langauge modeling), and the percentage of examples where the model ranks the stereotypical association higher than the anti-stereotypical one. iCAT is a number between 0 and 100, capturing a combination of stereotypical bias and language modeling capability (the higher, the better).

 ### Problem setting and solution approach